William

 but what do i have in common

-with dead europeans
+dead europeans

 i was a white boy from Indiana